 I have grown to love my plants as a part of my family and they make this temporary home more inviting in the moment.

 Ellie the Escape is a Gray SUV and she absolutely lives up to her name.
 After driving a car that I felt uncomfortable, unsafe, and trapped in, Ellie is a dream come true.
 I didn’t used to enjoy driving, but I’ve learned to enjoy driving longer distances over the past couple of years thanks to Ellie, who may have had a bit of help from Pandora Radio, and audiobooks.

-One particular day about three months after I moved to the coast, my husband was away in training and I was feeling stagnant so I decided to just drive and explore this new city.
+One particular day about three months after I moved to the coast, my husband was away in training and I was feeling stagnant.
+I decided to just drive and explore this new city.
 Would you know, without an inkling of an idea where it was located, I drove directly to the nearest library, exactly what I needed.
 I left with a shiny new library card, a stack of books, and plans to return for an event.
-What Big Magic took place that lovely fall afternoon, all thanks to Ellie the Escape and a little trust in fate.
+What Big Magic took place that lovely fall afternoon, all thanks to Ellie the Escape and a little fate.